awslabs/amazon-s3-find-and-forget/README.md

 3. **Cost optimised:**
-   - **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is common for data owners to have the legal requirement of removing data within a given _timeframe_, the solution is designed to allow the customer to "queue" multiple matches to be removed in a single job.
+   - **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is common for data owners to have the requirement of removing data within a given _timeframe_, the solution is designed to allow the solution operator to "queue" multiple matches to be removed in a single job.
    - **Fail fast:** A deletion job takes place in two distinct phases: Find and Forget.
 The Find phase queries the objects in your S3 data lakes to find